Cubie87/cubie87.github.io/posts/s23bloat.md

 # S23

 My phone requirements:
 - have wireless charging
+- not be chinese branded

 That's it.

-Before you scream at me about killing my battery, know I slowcharge wirelessly (mostly overnight) and don't really gaf.
+Before you scream at me about killing my battery from the heat generated from wireless charging, know I slowcharge wirelessly (mostly overnight) and it's not that big of a concern as I only use my phone lightly.

 Would have gotten Samsung A54 but, no wireless charging.